 Understanding AstraZeneca's Unusual Options Activity

-On Monday, shares of AstraZeneca (NASDAQ:AZN) saw unusual options activity.
-After the option alert, the stock price moved down to $57.12.
+AstraZeneca (NASDAQ:AZN) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $57.28 following the option alert.

 - Sentiment: BEARISH